This post contains easy ways to paint outdoor furniture. It includes great tips on refinishing wood, metal and resin

 There are a ton of wood stains, but you need to make sure that whatever you choose, it will hold up to the elements.
 I haven’t used a lot of wood stains for outdoor furniture, but THIS ONE from KILZ has come highly recommended.
 It also comes in a lot of colors.

 Rust-Oleum Painter’s Touch Brush Enamel Paint- This is good latex paint that can be used on outdoor wood furniture with a lot of colors to choose from.

-Do you need to add a sealer or top coat over paint for outdoor furniture?
+Do you need to add a sealer or top coat for outdoor furniture?

 If you buy a good exterior paint, it should be formulated with chemicals create a “weather proof” barrier, therefore not needing a top coat or sealer.